跳到主要内容

 Set the timeline

-Then place as many actions as you want for your scenario.
+Then place as many Timeline action trigger as you want for your scenario.

 timeline_with_state_actions

-Create a simulation to model mappings corresponding to the activation or deactivation of each indicator.
+Create controllers corresponding to the activation or deactivation of each indicator.

 Using commodos